 All three judges scored the bout 78-74 in favor of Harrison (20-0, 11 KOs).
 Witherspoon, Jr. falls to 10-4-1, 2 KOs.

-Friday’s co-feature was a brutal, one-sided affair that sent Jorge Diaz, of New Brunswick, N.J., to the hospital and Connecticut-native Luis Rosa to that vague yet coveted position on the fringe in the junior featherweight division.
+Friday’s co-feature was a brutal, one-sided affair that sent Jorge Diaz, of New Brunswick, N.J., to the hospital and Connecticut-native Luis Rosa to that vague yet coveted position on the fringe of the junior featherweight division.
 After finding success early with an overhand right, Diaz was categorically outworked by the undefeated Rosa for the remainder of the fight.

 Why this drubbing was allowed to last the scheduled eight rounds is obvious but disconcerting.
-It’s a tenet the boxing world pays too much credence: every man who is game and still hurling ineffective punches while absorbing inhuman amounts of punishment, round after round, has the right to continue, if willing.
+It’s an antiquated tenet the boxing world pays too much credence: every man who is game and still hurling ineffective punches while absorbing inhuman amounts of punishment, round after round, has the right to continue, if willing.

 But competitive is a relative term.
 When a fighter has no chance of prevailing it is imperative that his corner, the referee or the onsite medical staff take action to curtail the damage.
 This is hardly the first time a fighter’s well-being has been disregarded, and it won’t be the last.
 Fans must always remember boxing careers are brief, but life is long - or should be - and infinitely better if spent healthy.